Skip to Content

 ActionDescription

-Get settingsView all 40+ settings grouped by category, or query a specific setting
+Get settingsView all 40+ settings grouped by category, or query a specific setting by key or natural-language alias

 Update settingChange any setting (toggles, modes, numeric values)